 Our Angle on a Gap Year (Deferred Enrollment)

 When first-year students apply to Denison University for a given term, it is assumed that, if admitted and if they choose to enroll at Denison, they will enroll in the term for which they applied.
 However, under certain circumstances, it may be desirable for students to defer their enrollment at Denison to a future term.

 After being offered fall admission to Denison and paying the nonrefundable enrollment deposit, students seeking deferred enrollment may request a gap year no later than June 1.
 Requests must be made in writing by emailing the Office of Admission at email@example.com.
 The request must include a clear explanation of why the deferral is being requested and how it is in the student’s best interest.

 When deciding whether or not to grant a gap year, the admission committee will consider how the student will be spending the time away from college.
 It should be a period of personal growth and learning beyond the classroom.
 The admission committee will respond to the student’s request by email, typically within one week.
 Students may only have their enrollment deferred one time; requests for a second deferment will not be granted.

-Students who receive approval for deferred enrollment to the following fall semester must explicitly reaffirm their intention to enroll and pay an additional deposit by January 15.
+Students who receive approval for deferred enrollment must explicitly reaffirm their intention to enroll and pay an additional deposit.
 Students approved to defer will be provided portal access where they can reaffirm their intention to enroll and pay the additional deposit.
 Students who fail to explicitly reaffirm their intention to enroll forfeit their deferred enrollment.